openframeworks/ofSite/_tutorials/03_graphics/opengl.markdown

 ![img](002_images/depth_enabled.png)

 That's not right either.
+What's happening?
 Turns out in OpenGL alpha and depth just don't get along.
 You can have which pixels selected according to their alpha values or you can have things placed according to their position in z-space.
 If you want to do both you need to do multiple render passes or other trickery to get it to work, which is a little out of the scope of this tutorial.
 Suffice to say, that it's a little bit tricky and that you might need to think carefully about how you're going to work with 3D objects and textures that have alpha enabled because it can induce some serious headaches.
 Alright, enough of that, this part of this tutorial has gone on long enough.

 ###[Cameras](#cameras)